FnAndrew/GcodePreview-PrusaSlicer/README.md

 #### Q: I got an error code 1 when exporting

-A: Most likely your Python interpreter doesn't have installed the libraries.
+A: Most likely your Python interpreter doesn't have the libraries installed.

-1. With thu full Python path run this:
+1. With the full Python path run this:
 ```bash
   "full-python-path\python.exe" -m pip list
 ```